beautiful-atoms/beautiful-atoms-docs/docs/source/python/cell.rst

 More details
 =======================
-A cell contains eight vertices, and is a three-dimensional object.
+A cell contains four vertices and 12 edges, and is a three-dimensional object.
 However, only the first four vertices are independent.
-Therefore, editing these four vertices will change the positoins of other four vertices as well.
+Therefore, editing these four vertices will change the positoins of the edges.

 .. image:: /images/bcell_vertices.png
    :width: 6cm